CLINICAL TOOLS

 Investigator's Global Assessment (IGA)

-Investigator's Global Assessment (IGA), (Copyright ©2017 Eli Lilly and Company – Used with the permission of Eli Lilly and Company under a Creative Commons Attribution-NoDerivatives 4.0 International License - https://creativecommons.org/licenses/by-nd/4.0/).
+Investigator's Global Assessment (IGA), (International Eczema Council 2024, Copyright ©2017 Eli Lilly and Company – Used with the permission of Eli Lilly and Company under a Creative Commons Attribution-NoDerivatives 4.0 International License - https://creativecommons.org/licenses/by-nd/4.0/).

 The Investigator's Global Assessment (IGA) is a validated five-point assessment scale that provides a global clinical assessment of AD.
 On this scale, a score of “0” indicates clear, and a score of “4” indicates severe AD.

-It is important to note that, although this tool in commonly used in clinical trials as it is a clinician-reported outcome measure, a more recent source from this year, found by clicking here, states this tool is feasible in clinical practice.
+It is important to note that, although this tool in commonly used in clinical trials, a more recent source from this year, found by clicking here, states this tool is feasible in clinical practice.

-For more comprehensive information on this tool from a Canadian Source, please click here and explore appendix four (pages 117-124).
-For access to this tool please click here
+For more comprehensive information on this tool from a Canadian source, please click here and explore appendix four (pages 118-120).
+For access to this tool please click here.

 Pruritus Numerical Rating Scale (PRNS)

-For more comprehensive information on this tool from a Canadian Source, please click here and explore appendix four (pages 117-124).
+For more comprehensive information on this tool from a Canadian source, please click here and explore appendix four (pages 118-121).
 To access the validated version of this tool please click here.

 Dermatology Life Quality Index &